DaleNesbitt/Commandogs/README.md

 ## License

 This project is intended for educational use.
-All rights reserved unless otherwise specified.
+All rights reserved unless otherwise specified